Sijder/xanzas_lotd/README.md

   - Load from File : Click

 ### Frostfall
-**Note DO NOT ACTIVATE FROSTFALL UNTIL AFTER YOU EXIT THE CAVE IN HELGEN IF YOU ARE PLAYING THE VANILLA START.**
+**Note : DO NOT ACTIVATE FROSTFALL UNTIL AFTER YOU EXIT THE CAVE IN HELGEN IF YOU ARE PLAYING THE VANILLA START.**

 - Overview → Frostfall Status :
-  - Frostfall Is: Enabled (This will require you to exit and reload the MCM)
+  - Frostfall Is: Enabled (This will require you to exit and wait until you see the message "Done!
+Frostfall is enabled)
 - Profiles → Settings Profiles :
-  - Current Profile : Lexy LOTD Profile
+  - Current Profile : Lexy LOTD Profile (Re-select this)

 ### GIST Soul Trap
 - Main → Notifications :